End of APL Housing Aid for International Students: What the 2026 Budget Confirms

 🔎 Recap

 No time to read it all?
-Here’s what you need to know about the planned APL reform for international students:
+Here’s what you need to know about the APL reform and the 2026 budget:

-What’s changing: The government plans to end APL housing aid for non-scholarship students from outside the EU/EEA starting July 1, 2026.
-Who remains eligible?: Students from the EU/EEA and scholarship holders, regardless of nationality.
-Why this reform?: The government aims to reduce public spending and “better target” financial aid.
-When?: The 2026 Finance Bill has not yet been voted on, so the current rules still apply.
+What’s changing: the 2026 budget plans to end APL housing aid for non-scholarship students from outside the EU/EEA.
+The budget has now been adopted, with the new rules set to apply from July 2026.
+Who remains eligible?: Students from the EU/EEA, Switzerland, and scholarship holders, regardless of nationality.
+When does it apply?: The reform is expected to take effect from July 1, 2026.
+Important: Until then, the current rules still apply.

 Introduction